ResearchComputing/Documentation/docs/clusters/alpine.md

 Not yet fully reviewed, subject to update:

 1. To see what modules are available, start an interactive job on a compute node and use `module avail` or `module spider` on it.
-2. Filesystems: /home, /projects, and /pl/active (PetaLibrary Active) are available on all Alpine nodes.
-Note that for job I/O, /scratch/summit/$USER is replaced by /scratch/alpine/$USER.
-The Alpine scratch directory will offer much better performance than doing I/O from /projects.
+2. Filesystems: `/home`, `/projects`, and `/pl/active` (PetaLibrary Active) are available on all Alpine nodes.
+> Note that for job I/O, `/scratch/summit/$USER` is replaced by `/scratch/alpine/$USER`.
+The Alpine scratch directory will offer much better performance than doing I/O from `/projects`.
 3. Node-local scratch: Most Alpine nodes also have at least 400 GB of scratch space on a local SSD disk, which will offer the fastest I/O possible.
 We presently are working to make this space available to users, but presently _it is not_.
-Once we make it available, this job specific directory will be available within jobs as $SLURM_SCRATCH.
+Once we make it available, this job specific directory will be available within jobs as `$SLURM_SCRATCH`.
 Note that this storage is only available during jobs and is deleted after jobs, so be sure to copy new data you want to keep off of it at the end of your job script.
-For more info on the different RC storage spaces, please see our page on storage.
+For more info on the different RC storage spaces, please see our page on [storage](../compute/filesystems.html).
 4. Head-nodes: There are presently no dedicated Alpine "head nodes" that would be analogous to the Summit "scompile" nodes.
 We are working to address this need.
 In the meantime, to build software that will run on Alpine, start an interactive job on an Alpine node on the partition on which you expect your jobs to run, and compile your software there.
 Do not compile on the login nodes!